vijaymathew/nex/docs/md/TUTORIAL.md

 # A Short Tutorial to Nex

-This tutorial is a compact, linear introduction to Nex, in the spirit of *Programming in Oberon*: small steps, complete examples, and a focus on clear structure.
+This tutorial is a compact, linear introduction to Nex in small steps, with complete examples.

-Target size: about 30-45 printed pages, depending on formatting.

 Unless noted otherwise, snippets are REPL-friendly fragments.